 Master’s – Health Systems Administration

-The Master of Science in Health Systems Administration is a one-year program that equips aspiring leaders with skills to shape the future of health care.
+The Master of Science in Health Systems Administration (MHSA) is a two-year, part-time, 42 credit program that equips aspiring leaders with skills to shape the future of health care.

-- CAHME Accredited, competency-based and practice-centered curriculum with a focus on systems of care and leadership
+- CAHME Accredited, competency-based and practice-centered curriculum led by nationally renowned industry leaders and esteemed faculty active in public health, research, and systems of care leadership

 Jazmeen Chinn, MS’18

 My preceptor is another person who I plan to keep in my life.
 She has gone out of her way to introduce me to the inner-workings of the health care system, along with insuring that I get my foot in the door and providing me with all the steps necessary to succeed, she is a true mentor.

 Being in D.C. meant having access to health policy wonks not only on the federal but local level, as well.
 The smaller, cohort structured program was appealing because I wanted to build meaningful relationships with classmates and faculty.